Skip to content ↓

 Component

-Use writing type marks independently
+Use writing type marks independently.

 Vocabulary: message, write, symbols, meaning

-notice and talk about the natural world
+Able to notice and talk about the natural world

 Why?

-Being in touch with nature is important to our well-being and having knowledge of the natural world is an essential part of our lives as humans.
+Being in touch with nature is important to our well- being and having knowledge of the natural world is an essential part of our lives as humans.
 We want our children to notice, value and investigate the natural world around them.

 First milestone: children will notice and be fascinated by what they find or experience.
 They can name living things in the environment such as worm or snail.